 Tasmania has preserved its unique ecosystem by establishing The Tasmanian Wilderness World Heritage Area and a series of national parks.
 Here are some of the best places to see these stunning examples of flora and fauna.

 Freycinet National Park: See the Tasmanian Blue Gum, which is the state’s floral emblem, and the Oyster Bay Pine as well as other hard-leafed forest plants.
-Eastern quolls and Tasmanian devils are regularly seen here.
+Eastern quolls and Tasmanian devils are occasionally seen here.
 Australian fur seals colonies are located around the area.
 You’ll also spy birds that are rarely seen elsewhere including mutton birds, pied oystercatchers, hooded plovers, wedge-tailed and white-breasted sea eagles and little penguins.
 Stay at Freycinet Lodge, located within the park, to truly experience this natural paradise.